gilcu3/hullcaster/README.md

 - [x] Add config parameter `confirm_on_exit`.
 - [ ] Make synchronization in a new thread, cope with bad network conditions
 - [x] Support streaming play
-- [ ] Fix gpodder sync not working when episode link needs redirects
+- [x] Fix gpodder sync not working when episode link needs redirects
+- [ ] Fix initial setup issues when using gpodder

 ## Installing hullcaster